tolua-d/intro_to_git/README.md

 it's advised not to but if you want to delete a branch, using the command git branch -d <branch_name> does the trick.

-git remote add origin url to link github to your workspace terminal git remote -v to confirm it's been linked git push -u origin master to push your files straight to github
+git remote add origin url to link github to your workspace terminal git remote -v to confirm it's been linked. git push -u origin master to push your files straight to github for the first time. git push origin master to continually push changes to github.